abmorte/abmorte/README.md

 <h1 align = "center"> Hello there, my name is Anderson Boa Morte  <img src="https://github.com/abmorte/abmorte/blob/main/images/waving_hand.gif" width="40px"></h1>

 Pleasure to meet you.
-I'm a Data Scientist at Dataprev and Master student in blockchain at IFPB - living in <b>João Pessoa - PB 😎</b>.
+I'm a Data Scientist at Dataprev and Master student in blockchain at IFPB - born in Salvador-BA, living in <b>João Pessoa - PB 😎</b>.

-<h3>My Recent Projects</h3>
+<h3>My Recent Projects (in Portuguese)</h3>
 <ul>
   <li>Data augmentation with CTGAN</li>
   <li>AIOps REST API using React, Flask and <a href="https://spacy.io/">spaCy</a></li>